 I still talk to Fashion Career Director Mel Watts all the time.
 I always show her the collection before it goes on the runway.
 She always steers me in the path that she thinks is best.
 And she’s always right.

-The collection was called Jenova and inspired by Yoshitaka Amano, an artist on the Final Fantasy series.
-Jenovah not only made Evan the first recipient of the Nancy Mak Award, it also landed him a sponsorship with VOGUE Magazine to show in Austria.
-An honour which his next and fourth collection, Death Proof, would also earn.
+The collection was called JENOVA and inspired by Yoshitaka Amano, an artist on the Final Fantasy series.
+JENOVA not only made Evan the first recipient of the Nancy Mak Award, it also awarded him the opportunity to show in Austria.
+An honour which his next and fourth collection, DEATH PROOF, would also earn.

 After two years of non-stop work at his day job and collection work in his free time, a not-so-great event in Evan’s life would catapult him into his next phase of life as a designer.